Constable & Robinson

 Constable & Robinson Ltd. is a British book publisher.
-It serves as an imprint of Little, Brown, publishing fiction and non-fiction books and ebooks.
+It serves as an imprint of Little, Brown, under Hachette Livre and publishes fiction and non-fiction books in physical and ebook format.
+Constable & Robinson also publishes a non-fiction list including current affairs, history and biography, humour and psychology, as well as crime fiction, and literary fiction in both hardback and paperback.
+Best known are the longstanding Mammoth paperback list of anthologies and collections, self-help and practical titles such as Right Way, and the history series of Brief Guides and Brief Histories.
+The company also publishes the Agatha Raisin series in the UK.

 History

-Constable & Co. was founded in 1795 in Edinburgh, Scotland by Archibald Constable, and became the publisher of works by Sir Walter Scott.
+Constable & Co. was founded in 1795 in Edinburgh, Scotland by Archibald Constable, and became the publisher of works by prominent authors such as Sir Walter Scott, Henry James, Elizabeth Bowen, George Bernard Shaw and Bram Stoker.
+Constable rose to prominence with Sir Walter Scott's work, as the authors works became hugely popular in the Victorian era, including the poem Marmion.
+From 1895 to 1897 Bram Stoker published three books with the company (The Watter's Mou', The Shoulder of Shasta, Dracula).

 In 1827, following the death of his father, Thomas Constable took over the company.
 In 1860, Thomas Constable sold the publishing part of his business to Edmonston & Douglas, while continuing the printing activities of his firm.
 In 1861, the company employed 50 compositors for printing work.
 In 1865, Thomas' son Archibald joined the firm as a partner and the firm began publishing as T. & A. Constable Ltd.

-In 1897, Constable released the well-known horror novel, Bram Stoker's The Un-Dead, albeit with a last-minute title change to Dracula.

-In 1813, the company was the first publishing company to give an author advance against royalties.

-In 1821, it introduced the standard three-volume novel, and in 1826, with the launch of the book series Constable's Miscellany, it became the first publisher to produce mass-market literary editions.

-Over the decades; Constable has published books by notable British authors such as Sir Walter Scott, Henry James, Bram Stoker, George Bernard Shaw, Elizabeth Bowen and B. S. Johnson.

-By 1921, Constable was the first publishing house to advertising books on the London Underground.

 Ralph Arnold joined the firm in 1936, rising to chairman between 1958 and 1961.
 In his memoir Orange Street and Brickhole Lane (1963) he described the firm as having "a strangely endearing persona".

-In 1993, Constable & Co. pioneered the series-based Cognitive Behavioural Therapy self-help publishing, and in 2000, they became the first ad-supported, online book publisher.
-Lastly, in 2013, Constable & Robinson were a key partner in Digital Innovation Contest 2013.